oracle-livelabs/converged/obaas/microtx/microtx.md

     }</copy>
     ```

-   Create a metho to get the account for a given account name TODO paul update??
+   Create a method to get the account for a given account name TODO paul update??

     ```java
     <copy>Account getAccountForAccountName(String accountName) {